micmor-m/json/README.md

 JAVA Server API is a single route API "GET / " that expects to receive by URI parameters two numbers and an operation.
 The server sends back the result in JSON format.

+The client to use with JAVA Server API is available at this link: [Calculator FrontEnd](https://github.com/micmor-m/calculatorFE)

 ## Development environment

 JAVA Server API has been developed and tested using the following: